GeloneJT/team-profile-generator-2021/README.md

 <hr>

   ## Usage
-  In your terminal run this code to start the CLI
+  In your terminal run this code to start the CLI:
   ```
   node app.js
   ```